Trump loves to declare victory even if he didn’t win. Election night may be the same.

 According to an Axios report, Donald Trump is planning on declaring a premature victory if it appears that he is ahead before all the ballots are counted.
 Because coronavirus concerns curtailed in-person voting, many states, including pivotal ones like Pennsylvania and Wisconsin, are dealing with a deluge of mail-in ballots, presumably from mostly Democratic voters.
 Trump has urged his supporters to vote in person to avoid non-existent mail-in voting fraud.
 But his campaign strategy seems to be that with many in-person votes cast for him, he will use the opportunity to claim victory early by lying that the remaining ballots are fraudulent.
-But, should Trump jump the gun and announce that he has been reelected for a second term before the final results are tallied it wouldn’t be the first time he falsely declared himself a winner—even though he wasn’t.
+But, should Trump jump the gun and announce that he has been reelected for a second term before the final results are tallied ,it wouldn’t be the first time he falsely declared himself a winner—even though he wasn’t.

 Immediately after the 2016 election, before he was officially president, Trump claimed a victory that was not his.
 Perhaps, the only thing more stunning than Hillary Clinton’s defeat was the fact that she actually won the popular vote by 3 million ballots.
-Thanks to the Electoral College system, Clinton became the second Democrat—after Al Gore lost to George W. Bush in 2000—to lose the presidency despite winning more votes— in many ways because the system privileges a minority white party.
+Thanks to the Electoral College system, Clinton became the second Democrat—after Al Gore lost to George W. Bush in 2000—to lose the presidency despite winning more votes—in many ways because the system privileges a minority white party.
 Of course, Trump insisted he didn’t have fewer votes at all.
 Why?
 Because millions of illegal ballots were cast for Clinton.

 In addition to winning the Electoral College in a landslide, I won the popular vote if you deduct the millions of people who voted illegally